forrestbao/MLClass/3_Decision_Trees/hw3.md

     shall return `2`.

 ## How to submit
 For hand computation part, upload one PDF file.
 For programming part, upload your edited `hw3.py`.
 Do NOT delete contents in the template for programming.
+Besure that in your submitted `hw3.py`, you include only module importing and function definitions above the `if __name__ == "__main__":` line.